-Use this simple method to make wall-mounted wooden clamps that can hold a large quilt, tapestry, or decorative blanket securely in place with these step-by-step instructions.
+This solid wood hanging “quilt rack” can hold a large quilt, tapestry, or decorative blanket securely in place.
+Build yours with these step-by-step instructions.

 The hanging rug, in particular, reminded me of a Moroccan wedding blanket I’ve always wanted to display.
 I bought it back in 2011 when they were really popular to see in decor.
 I marveled at their beauty and saved up hundreds of dollars (basically every dime I’d earned from my early days of blogging and then some) and purchased the real deal.
 I patiently waited to get it in the mail, and once it was in my possession… I kept it in its box and tucked away for fear of ruining it before I figured out a permanent placement.